puffetto/spdu/README.md

 No need to say that if you have more than two sites/machines things do not change much: just copy your account there are generate the certificate for "gamma.domain.tld,api.domain.tld" etc.

-To update the certificates certbot already comes with its own (ugly, but decently working) periodic script, all you need is enable it in /etc/periodic.conf with the proper options; find attached an example periodic.conf that will also shut down the attempts of other periodic scripts to flood you by email (you disabled sendmail? didn't you? did they tell that sendmail_enable="NONE" in /etc/rc.conf is mandatory for your mental health?).
+To update the certificates certbot already comes with its own (ugly, but decently working) periodic script, all you need is enable it in /etc/periodic.conf with the proper options; find attached an example periodic.conf that will also shut down the attempts of other periodic scripts to flood you by email (you disabled sendmail? didn't you? did they tell that sendmail_enable="NONE" in /etc/rc.conf is mandatory for your mental health? did you know that sendmail sucks almost as much as systemd?).

 # SECURITY NOTES